-As I sketched possible idioms of interaction I was simultaneously going back to the information architecture diagram I made, tweaking things as I made changes to each.
+As I hand-sketched possible idioms of interaction I was simultaneously going back to the information architecture diagram I made, tweaking things as I made changes to each.

 This established the way the app would be interacted with, which I could keep in mind while designing the framework for each page.

 As I moved through each step of the design process I was going back to previous steps making changes as the project developed

 Frameworks were created as the base structure onto which I could build out the more detailed wireframes.